What had ETonline readers buzzing this week?

 As for his relationship status at the moment, the actor does admit that he's "dating" and looking for a "long-term relationship" as he's getting older.

-Like her Nashville character Juliette Barnes, who secretly got married this season, Hayden Panettiere may be engaged, one report is claiming.
+character Juliette Barnes, who secretly got married this season, Hayden Panettiere may be engaged, one report is claiming

 A source for Us Weekly says the actress is secretly betrothed to her on-again, off-again boxer beau Wladimir Klitschko.
 This news comes as a bit of a shock as the two just reconciled in January after splitting in May 2011 following two years of dating.
 "Very few people know, and she isn't wearing her ring publicly yet," an insider tells Us.